CravenGold48722/HyperNova/README.md

 A huge thanks goes out to all of the people who have contributed to HyperNova [![Contributors](https://contrib.rocks/image?repo=UseInterstellar/Interstellar)](https://github.com/UseInterstellar/Interstellar/graphs/contributors)
-By the way, before you get mad at me for forking inte
+By the way, before you get mad at me for forking interstellar, just look at the site, I made a LOT of changes